Skip to Content Top

 • Removal.
 The actual removal of mold involves a thorough cleaning of both hard and soft surfaces.
 We may be able to use specialized solutions or agents to clean non-porous materials like tiles and glass.
 For porous materials, such as drywall or carpets, removal may be necessary, especially if the mold has penetrated deeply.
 We will always adhere to safety protocols to remove mold effectively without the risk of cross-contamination.

-• Cleaning and disinfection.
-After we have removed the mold, we will thoroughly clean and disinfect the affected areas to eliminate mold spores and mycotoxins.
+• Cleaning & Disinfection.
+After we have removed the mold, we will thoroughly clean & disinfect the affected areas to eliminate mold spores and mycotoxins.
 This might involve using industrial-strength cleaners and disinfectants, along with HEPA vacuuming to capture any remaining particles.

-• Drying and dehumidification.
+• Drying & Dehumidification.
 Moisture management is an important part of preventing the recurrence of mold.
-Our Knoxville mold removal team use commercial drying equipment, such as dehumidifiers and air movers, to dry out affected areas efficiently.
+Our mold removal team uses commercial drying equipment, such as dehumidifiers and air movers, to dry out affected areas efficiently.

 • Restoration.
 The final step involves repairing or replacing any damaged materials.
 This could mean patching walls, replacing flooring, or repainting surfaces.
 Restoration aims to return the space to its original condition while addressing all water infiltration problems to mitigate the risk of future mold issues.